Jesus-TA/To-Do-List-React/README.md

 2. Open your browser and go to `http://localhost:3000`

 ## Credits
 This project was created by **Jesus Torres** with guidance and help from **React js.
-Mentor**, a custom GPT created by Jesus Torres and powered by [ChatGPT](https://www.openai.com/chatgpt), a large language model trained by OpenAI.
+Mentor**, a custom GPT created by the same author and powered by [ChatGPT](https://www.openai.com/chatgpt), a large language model trained by OpenAI.

 Special thanks to OpenAI and the developers who have contributed to the React framework.